chrismainey/bnssg-quarto/README.md

 ```

 Alternatively, to copy everything into this working directory except the
-`template.qmd` Quarto document, use the following command int he
+`template.qmd` Quarto document, use the following command in the
 Terminal tab in RStudio:

 ``` bash